idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/actions.md

 The MOOSE action system operates on tasks, each task is connected to one or many actions.

-For each task the `act()` method is called for each task, thus the act method can be used to create any number of objects.
+For each task the `act()` method is called.
+Thus the act method can be used to create any number of objects.

 !---